 - Drive courteously and defensively, never in an aggressive mode.
 Do not cut into the space of other drivers or follow too closely.
 If the other car is speeding it does not mean that you go over the speed limit too.
 You also have the option to safely move to the right and let that speeding car pass.

-- Tailgating is a no-no as you may rear end if the car ahead brakes suddenly.
-Most drivers may not like following their bumper too closely and could make them angry or nervous.
+- Tailgating is a no-no as you may rear-end if the car ahead brakes suddenly.
+Most drivers may not like following their bumper too closely which could make them angry or nervous.
 If this causes a collision then you will get a traffic ticket for closely following.

 - Do not make eye contact with aggressive drivers as it will only make them more angry or violent.
 If they make hostile gestures do not reciprocate and maintain your calmness.
 This is especially important if you are driving with kids in the backseat.

 - Avoid being mean to other drivers such as rushing into that last vacant parking spot when you know that the driver before you was waiting.
 Or, using the reserved spot for handicaps when you have no such medical condition, is not only immature but also aggressive.

 If you are a victim of road rage or notice someone driving aggressively near you then you may avoid any response.
 Even if the other guy starts swearing at you, it does not pay to swear back at him that could take away your focus from driving.
 Do not open your window and make no eye contact.
 Yes, it is not that easy for a lot of us especially when we had a stressful day.
 Most probably that aggressive driver may move on or may get angrier at you.

 These days there are crazy people who may even have a gun with them to point at you.
 When you feel that the situation is beyond your control and getting worse then you must dial 911, call the police.
 If you are being followed do not stop or go home but get help from the police.
 Make a note of the license plate of that car and remember the color, make, etc. as it could help you to file a report if need be.

 As per MTO, you may do the following if you feel threatened